PROPER USE AND CARE

 Watch Our Video

-As part of our commitment in providing vet recommended products for your pet, we source ingredients and manufacture VetIQ® products right here in America.
-This allows us to confidently stand behind the quality of each product.
+As part of our commitment to provide vet-recommended products for your pet, we source quality ingredients.
+This allows us to confidently stand behind each of our products.